openharmony/docs/en/application-dev/faqs/faqs-graphics.md

 ## How do I hide the status bar to get the immersive effect?

-Applicable to: OpenHarmony 3.2 Beta5 (API version 9, stage model)
+Applicable to: OpenHarmony 3.2 Beta5 (API version 9)

 **Solution**